smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 Some transitions are only one way.
 These are indicated by a black dot inside a larger colored dot.

-# Static Character Locations
+# RNG Static Character Locations
-All following character locations are RNG-determined upon the first time visiting one of their possible locations and will remain there indefinitely:
+All following character locations are RNG-determined upon the first time visiting one of their possible locations and will remain there indefinitely.
+These cannot be screen cycled (leave screen and come back) but can be save cycled (save before first visiting screen and reload):

 Unicorn (will move to another of its screen if it runs off-screen)
 - River East of Start